jentery/SWDemo/_output_documents/509 W22 Podcast assignment.md

 recording of a literary performance, following on the model of the [PoemTalk podcast](http://writing.upenn.edu/pennsound/podcasts.php) at PennSound.

-You could also follow the format of the [SpokenWeb podcast](https://spokenweb.ca/podcast/episodes/) series:
+You could also follow the format of the [SpokenWeb podcast](https://spokenweb.ca/podcast/episodes/) series.

 Other possibilities could involve an interview with a poet in which you